-Paintings and sculpture often portray fascinating stories from history and world religions, as well as transport viewers to different places and eras.
+Paintings and sculpture often portray fascinating stories from history and world religions, and can transport viewers to different places and eras.
 When approaching a work of art, look at ways to connect it to your little one’s life.
 Does your child like to dance?
-French artist Edgar Degas was fascinated by the ballet and its dancers and the Museum’s 19th-century wing is home to many of his depictions of dancers.
+French artist Edgar Degas was fascinated by the ballet and the Museum’s 19th-century wing is home to many of his depictions of dancers.
 Does your child have a beloved pet?
 Be on the look-out throughout the Museum’s collection for horses, cats, dogs, lions and even monkeys!
-Older children will love to place works of art in context to their studies.
+Older children will love to place works of art within the context of their studies.

 Take a break

 Be sure to intersperse your gallery time with outdoor time.
 The Museum’s lovely sculpture garden includes meandering paths, a lily pond, benches, wildlife and a breathtaking collection of 20th-century sculpture.
 The Museum’s Garden Café is nestled in a grove of tulip trees overlooking the pond and has a kid-friendly menu.
 If you need a quiet place to relax indoors, there is a bench tucked away to the left of the theater entrance, and a quiet gallery with several benches in the lower level overlooking the Asian sculpture garden.
 Please ask a gallery attendant for assistance if you need help locating these areas.

 Let us be your guide